 Metro Vision's planning horizon extends 20 years and beyond to help the region address future concerns, while considering current priorities, too.
-The plan expresses a high-level, regional perspective on how the region as a whole can achieve the future reflected in Metro Vision.
+The plan expresses a high-level, regional perspective on how the region as a whole can fulfill the vision of Metro Vision.